 4. Acer Chromebook Spin 15.6″

-Yes, it is not the best-looking Chromebook in the store, but Acer’s Chromebook Spin 15.6″ gets not much else wrong, especially with a battery that beats any imagination of how long a battery should last – it lasted through 17 hour-long episodes of the TV series ‘Into the Badlands’ with some power left to spare.
+Yes, it is not the best-looking Chromebook in the store, but Acer’s Chromebook Spin 15.6″ gets not much else wrong, especially with a battery that beats any imagination of how long a power should last – it lasted through 17 hour-long episodes of the TV series ‘Into the Badlands’ with some power left to spare.

 Also, while it doesn’t follow the 2-in-1 convertibility trend most Chromebooks seem to follow these days, the horizontal mode is a welcome improvement from Acer’s previous insistence on keeping all Chromebooks ‘laptoplike’.

-- has an insanely good battery life
+- has an insanely good charging life

 - is one of the best budget Chromebooks for its quality